Jules White: Final years and death

 Jules White finally closed his comedy shorts department on December 20, 1957.
 He had shot enough film for Columbia to release new shorts through June 1959, and for those theaters that still played Columbia comedies, the studio reissued dozens of older titles.

 In 1959 the old Stooge comedies had just become hugely popular on television, and Columbia's New York office asked Jules White to prepare a new Three Stooges feature film for theaters.
 The result was Stop!
 Look! and Laugh!, released in 1960.
 White shrugged it off as a quickie patchwork: "I got a free trip to New York out of it.
 Stop!
 Look! and Laugh! took an awful lot of know-how and care to put together.
 I worked on the thing for over a month.
 We used to run four or five Stooges films in the evening at my house for I don't know how many months."

 White dabbled in television at Columbia's Screen Gems subsidiary in the early 1960s, creating the 1962 situation comedy Oh!
 Those Bells with the Wiere Brothers, and co-producing its pilot episode with his brother Sam White, but soon retired, saying, "Who needs such a rat race?"

 Almost forty percent of White's output stars The Three Stooges; the other films feature such screen favorites as Buster Keaton, Andy Clyde, Harry Langdon, Hugh Herbert, Vera Vague, Gus Schilling and Richard Lane, and El Brendel.
 To date, only the Stooges, Charley Chase, and Keaton series have been released to DVD in their entirety; other comedies (Andy Clyde, The Glove Slingers) have been included as bonus features on DVDs.

 White died of Alzheimer's disease on April 30, 1985.
-His interment was at Hollywood Forever Cemetery.
+His entombment was at Beth Olam Mausoleum within Hollywood Forever Cemetery.